 The Organic Grain Resource and Information Network (OGRAIN) is an educational framework for developing organic grain production in the upper Midwest.
 OGRAIN resources include on-farm field days, annual winter and summer intensives, written resources, an organic grain Resource List, a series of educational videos and a mentorship program.
 The OGRAIN website offers access to these resources and more at https://ograin.triforce.cals.wisc.edu.

-The OGRAIN website should be online this summer.
-In the meantime, check out the OGRAIN YouTube Channel for videos on topics ranging from weed control to marketing, or join the email list to enjoy highly informative conversations with experienced growers – past discussions have addressed questions such as grain storage, termination of specific cover crops, weed management techniques, and more.
+Check out the OGRAIN YouTube Channel for videos on topics ranging from weed control to marketing, or join the email list to enjoy highly informative conversations with experienced growers – past discussions have addressed questions such as grain storage, termination of specific cover crops, weed management techniques, and more.
 Join the OGRAIN listserv by emailing email@example.com, or find OGRAIN on Facebook.

 OGRAIN is managed by Dr. Erin Silva.
 Contact her with any questions regarding the OGRAIN program.
-If you have a specific organic grain management questions, try polling experienced growers, researchers, and industry representatives by emailing the listserv!
+If you have specific organic grain management questions, try polling experienced growers, researchers, and industry representatives by emailing the listserv!

 OGRAIN was initially funded in 2015 by a grant from the USDA National Institute of Food and Agriculture, with continued funding through August, 2020.